 A distinctive feature of the U-M Arabic Flagship program is the Arabic Lecture Series and Culture Club which provides lecturers and cultural activities including conversation practice, films on the Arab world, presentations by students and guest speakers, and a newsletter--all in Arabic.
 The Arab Culture Club is open to the public and provides AF students with the opportunity to expand their understanding of Arab culture outside of the classroom, preparing them for the immersion experience overseas.

-Students who have reached an advanced level (L2+) may also have the option of going to Damascus University for a full year.
+Flagship students are required to join one of our Flagship sites abroad for their capstone year administered by American Councils for International Education.
 The overseas programs provide intensive immersion courses in Arabic language and culture.
 The full-year program also includes direct enrollment at the University of Alexandria for coursework related to students' field of study and professional internships.
 The proficiency level L2 is required for participation in the full year program.

 The Language Flagship leads the nation in designing, supporting, and implementing a new paradigm for advanced language education.
 Through an innovative partnership between the federal government, education, and business, The Language Flagship seeks to graduate students who will take their place among the next generation of global professionals, commanding a superior level of fluency in one of many languages critical to U.S. competitiveness and security.